aghoshpro/OntoRaster/README.md

 docker-compose -f docker-compose.ontoraster.yml up
 ```

-* This command starts and initializes the PostgreSQL with PostGIS database.
+* This command starts and initializes the PostgreSQL with the PostGIS database.
 Once the database is ready,
 Rasdaman starts and it imports the raster data.

-Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/
+* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/
 with a set of sample queries.

 * For this tutorial, we assume that the ports `7777`, `7001-7010, 8080` (used for the RDBMS and Array DBMS) and `8082` (used by Ontop) are free.
 If you need to use different ports, please edit the file `.env`.